marsborox/EcostratRefactor/ReadMe.txt

 Tutorial - put those windows in que instead, all buttons will subscribe to open buttons need fixing all of them

 we have Interface for button initiation - does not have to be motherClass its our standard InitiateButton, with playSound bonus

+mute music option-mabye even ingame button

+UI does not refresh immediately - because time is postponed,

 mabye UI class and rest will inherit from it